Bay City Wolves: 1919 to 1925: Michigan-Ontario League

-1926: Two leagues
+1926: Two leagues / final season

 Bay City played in two leagues in 1926 winning a league championship, as the Michigan-Ontario League merged during the season to create a new league.
 The Wolves began the season in the four-team Michigan-Ontario League.
 On June 13, 1926, the league folded with Bay City in third place, with a record of 10–18 to finish 9.0 games behind the first place Port Huron Saints.
 Bob Prysock was the manager as the team continued play in a new league.

 On June 15, 1926, the Michigan State League was reformed by the mid-season merger of the Central League and Michigan-Ontario League.
-Bay City, the Flint Vehicles, Port Huron and the Saginaw Aces teams of the Michigan-Ontario League merged with the Grand Rapids Black Sox, Kalazamoo Celery Pickers, Ludington Tars and Muskegon Reds of the Central League to form the new Michigan State League.
+Bay City, the Flint Vehicles, Port Huron and the Saginaw Aces teams of the Michigan-Ontario League merged with the Grand Rapids Black Sox, Kalamazoo Celery Pickers, Ludington Tars and Muskegon Reds of the Central League to form the new Michigan State League.

 The Wolves captured the Michigan State League championship in the newly formed league.
 The Bay City Wolves finished in first place with a 64–30 record.
 Bob Prysock continued as the manager as the Wolves ended the season 8.0 games ahead of the second place Port Huron Saints.
 Al Bashang of Bay City led the Michigan State League in scoring 107 runs.
 Saraphin Good of Bay City led the league with 19 wins and a 19–4 record.

 The Michigan State League did not return to play in 1927.
 The league next formed in 1941 without a Bay City franchise.
 Bay City has not hosted another minor league team.